MuhammadKhairunnasNurdin/Laravel_PBL/README.md

 2. Fork repository:

     - Search Fork in right corner of repo and click
-    - Click Create Fork in bottom
+    - Click Create Fork in bottom, make sure you uncheck the Copy the master branch only
     - If in your repository had fork from above repository address, your fork process is success

 3. Clone fork repository: